 Meet Our Team

-Gretchen Benson, RDN, CDE
+Gretchen Benson, RDN, CDCES

 Program Director, Center for Cardiovascular Health

-Gretchen Benson is currently the program director for the Center for Cardiovascular Health and Rural Health Transformation Center at the Minneapolis Heart Institute Foundation.
+Gretchen Benson is currently the program director for the Nolan Family Center for Cardiovascular Health and Rural Health Transformation Center at the Minneapolis Heart Institute Foundation.
 Ms. Benson served as health care program manager for Hearts Beat Back: The Heart of New Ulm Project (HONU) for 10 years during the research phase of the project.
 She leveraged her passion for population health and background as a registered dietitian and certified diabetes educator to work collaboratively with key community partners, including New Ulm Medical Center, to plan and implement innovative programming efforts across health care, worksites, the community and the environment.